teuben/DataComb/README.md

-# Data Combination Project
+# Data Combination Project (DataComb)

+**DataComb** is a set of python scripts that will aid you in combining radio interferometric and single dish observations, and obtain quantitave measures of how different techniques perform.
+The scripts should work with CASA 6.x, and also require both CASA and astropy to be installed.

-The work in this repository has been presented by: **Plunkett, Hacar, Moser-Fischer, Petry, et al. (2023)** (soon to be on Arxiv, and accepted to PASP).
-While we want to get the manuscript and code out as soon as possible, *please be patient as we clean up the code base.*
+The work in this repository has been presented by: **Plunkett, Hacar, Moser-Fischer, Petry, et al. (2023)** (https://ui.adsabs.harvard.edu/abs/2023PASP..135c4501P) While we want to get the manuscript and code out as soon as possible, *please be patient as we clean up the code base.*

 # Overview: